rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ## Exporting Database Content

 The rows of a database table can be iterated simply.
-Here's an example for writing all users of a table 'db_user' to a file 'users.csv':
+Here's an example for writing all users of a table `db_user` to a file `users.csv`:

 ```xml